thewmh/wizardunicorn.ninja/frontend-masters/javascript/new-hard-parts-js.md

 {% endhighlight %}

+And... here's how the above code executes:

+* define `display`, `printHello`, and `blockFor300ms` as functions stored in global memory

+* `printHello` is passed to `setTimeout` which a 'timer' value of 0 (zero).
+0 does not tell us when `printHello` will run, but for how long will the 'timer' of the `setTimeout` run for...
+When `printHello` actually executes is not known.
+But, `printHello` does get added to the Callback Queue.

+* The `const` `futureData` is declared, but remains `undefined` until a moment later when it is set to a (Promise) object like this: `{value: undefined, onFulfillment: [...]}` - when the web browser feature (XHR) completes, `value` will get updated with the result which then triggers any functions in the `onFulfillment` array of the Promise object.
+The web browser feature (XHR) needs a URL, path, and a method (auto-defaults to `GET`).

+* `futureData.then` is passed the `display` function which 'adds' a `display` function reference to the array stored in the  `onFulfillment` property of the `futureData` Promise object.

+* `blockFor300ms` gets run; however it works, it is blocking any additional code for 300ms.
+While that function is running, the XHR web browser feature completes and receives back a response, which is then updates the `value` property of the `futureData` Promise object, this triggers the `display` in the `onFulfillment` array.
+The `display` function is added to the Microtask / Job Queue.

+* The `console.log("Print me first!")` is executed.

+* The Event Loop prioritizes tasks in the Microtask Queue, so even though `printHello` has been waiting in the Callback Queue since the beginning of time, `display`, which is in the Microtask Queue, gets run first! `display` `console.log`(s) the value that was returned from the `fetch`.

+* **Finally**, all of the synchronous code has executed and the Microtask Queue is empty, `printHello` is able to be run.

 ### Microtask Queue Q&A

+Q: Are there any other browser features that use the Microtask Queue instead of the Callback Queue?

+A: Yes, but you would need to check the JavaScript specification docs to find exactly which ones.
+Job queue = Microtask queue, Task queue = Callback queue.
+Keep in mind that the spec is not necessarily how JavaScript gets implemented.
+For a long time, browsers other than Chrome put `fetch` into the Callback Queue...

+Q: How was the `value` property of the Promise object updated?
+It seems like it skipped over the Callback Queue, Call Stack, Event Loop, etc...

+A: The assignment of `value` is 'likely' not set until the Call Stack is empty, but the important thing is that `value` being set triggers the functions in the `onFulfillment` array...

+Q: If `value` gets updated again and triggers the functions stored in the `onFulfillment` array, do they (the functions) get added to the Microtask queue?

+A: Yes, you can starve the Callback queue if the Microtask queue is never emptied.

+There is a third property on the Promise object; that is the `status` property.
+The `status` property is actually what triggers the functions in the `onFulfillment` array. `status` can be: pending, resolved, or rejected.
+When status is resolved is actually what triggers the `onFulfillment` array of functions.
+AND there is a fourth property on the Promise object; `onRejected`, which is another array of functions for when the `fetch` fails...
+You can pass functions into the `onRejected` array as a second argument in a `.then(onF, onR)` or use `.catch()` to only specify a function in the event of an error.

 ### Wrapping Up Promises

+Now, with the Microtask queue, JavaScript can be an asynchronous language.
+And thanks to web browsers, there are a ton of asynchronous features available to JavaScript.
+99% of developers have no idea how Promises work under the hood, but if you have read the above, you do understand.
+If you do not understand them, Promises make debugging harder.
+If you do understand Promises, you end up with a cleaner and more readable style of code with a pseudo-synchronous style to it AND a nice error handling process.

+In summary...
+Promises, Web APIs, the Callback & Microtask Queues, and the Event Loop allow us to defer actions until the 'work' (an API request, timer, etc) is completed and continue running our code in the meantime.
+Asynchronous JavaScript is the backbone of the modern web - letting us build fast and in a 'non-blocking' way.

 ## Iterators

 ### Returning Function Inside a Function

 ### Return Next Element with a Function